Table of contents:

 The first thing we are going to talk about is your motivation.
-One of the most significant problems students having to write lab reports face is the lack of proper motivation.
+One of the most significant problems students having to write lab reports face is the lack of proper motivation and asking themselves "how can I do my lab report?".
 Being good at hands-on experimentation, they simply do not understand why they need to waste their time writing a formal lab report.
 On the one hand, this type of reasoning may be entirely valid, but on the other, having your experimental work evaluated is essential for effective learning.
 It is vital for your professor to have the description of the experiment and its results in writing so that they could properly assess it.
 One more argument to help sway students' attitude toward this problem is that if you happen to discover something ground-breaking in the course of your experiments, it is essential that you alert your colleagues of it.
 They will simply have no way of knowing it unless you provide them with a properly written lab report.
 And lastly, writing a scientific lab report allows you to better understand the experiment and its results by committing them to written form.

 And that pretty much answers the question of "what is the primary purpose of writing a lab report" and raises another one, which is how to write a scientific lab report.
 Writing lab reports and scientific papers is quite a technical skill, which can be easily picked up if you follow one rule: do not try to write it unless you are familiar with the main principles of academic writing.
 If you don't feel confident, just order your paper from professionals!